 This cartoon found its way onto the PCB of the 7V11 plug-in.

-One of the cartoons that was used a lot inside of Tektronix was the Wizard.
+One of the cartoons that was used a lot at Tektronix was the Wizard.
 The museum has a Tektronix Oscilloscope Logo and Wizard Demonstration Generator Board for sale on our eBay store or at the museum.

 This is a small (1.2 x 2.5 inches) circuit board which will generate images on an oscilloscope in XY mode.
 The patterns are the Tek Bug (with the rectangular CRT) and the Wizard, which appeared on the 454 Tektronix oscilloscope schematics and it now includes the game of tennis.
 If you are an oscilloscope collector, or enthusiast, this is a great way to show off an analog oscilloscope.